rht-labs/enablement-docs/1-the-manual-menace/README.md

 4. On browsing to the first project - you will need to set a local password in gitlab so you can push code.

 ![gitlab-new-project](../images/exercise1/gitlab-passwd-set.png)

-Select the banner and use the same password you logged into OpenShift as your local gitlab credential. `SSH keys` are not available in this environment.

 ### Part 5 - MongoDB for CI tests